brucewsinc/rocketbar/rocketbar/readme.txt

 = 150525 =
 * Fixed bug where opening RocketBar put a space into the search field
+* Fixed bug where you could go too far down with the `arrow down` key
+* NEW: Search Google Feature -- As a default feature, RocketBar will now give you the option to search for anything you put into the bar
+* NEW: Navigate to -- Type in `/`, and URI afterwards and hit `ENTER`.
+Now you'll go to that area of your site. :-)
+* NEW: Default links when opening the RocketBar.

 == Upgrade Notice ==